Patacones Costa Rican Mashed Plantains

 Serving Suggestions

 There are so many serving possibilities when it comes to patacones!
-If you’d like to go the dip route, bean dip, fry sauce, guacamole, and garlic spread are all fantastic options!
-Another way to serve your patacones is by piling them with shredded pork and cheese, making them into loaded nachos.
+If you’d like to go the dip route, bean dip, salsa rosada, guacamole, and garlic spread are all fantastic options!
+Another way to serve your patacones is by piling them with shredded beef and cheese, making them into loaded nachos.
+Patacones are often served as a side, just like french fries would be in the States.

 FAQ

-2.)
-Is there another name for patacones? – Yes!
+Yes!
 Patacones are often referred to as tostones, a word coming from the Spanish verb tostar, meaning to toast.

-3.)
-Are plantains good for you? – Absolutely!
+Absolutely!
 Just like bananas, plantains are excellent sources of potassium, Vitamin C, and antioxidants. savory flavor, ripe plantains are yellow or black and are generally sweeter.

 Patacones Costa Rican Mashed Plantains